oneapi-src/oneTBB/doc/GSG/intro_gsg.rst

 parallelism is carried out through threads, an operating system mechanism that allows the same or different sets of instructions to be executed simultaneously.

+Here you can see one of the possible options for executing tasks by threads.

 .. image:: Images/how-oneTBB-works.png